Latest Indonesia News

 Environment

+EARTH WIRE -- UNESCO mission to evaluate Ciletuh Geopark by April 2017

-EARTH WIRE -- Peatland restoration helps prevent forest fires
+EARTH WIRE -- TNI wary of forest and land fires in Riau province

+EARTH WIRE -- Bonn Challenge to discuss water channels in plantation areas

 Science/Tech